-- A change in market demand for the products or services.
-In such cases the aerospace manufacturing operation may have lost some ability to generate revenue and therefore the value of the plant may have gone down.
-For example, the supply of lowcost imported aircraft components has increased and/or the demand for helicopter parts has dropped, causing an over-capacity situation in the industry. - 2.
+- 1. A change in market demand for the products or services.
+In such cases the chemical manufacturing operation may have lost some ability to generate revenue and therefore the value of the plant may have gone down.
+For example, the supply of low-cost raw materials from overseas has increased and/or the consumption of food additives has dropped, causing an over-capacity situation in the industry. - 2.
 A change in the attractiveness of the location.
 Commonly referred to as locational obsolescence, this decline in value is caused by a variety of factors that change the attractiveness, and therefore value, of a location.
 For example, the closure of an existing highway may adversely affect the value of properties in a particular locality. - 3.
 A change in government restrictions or regulations.
-For example, a new regulation that means additional safety measures have to be taken during the manufacturing process may result in a requirement to spend money on the property and a corresponding reduction in value. - 4.
+For example, a new regulation that means additional environmental remediation measures have to be taken in connection with waste products from chemical manufacturing plants may result in a requirement to spend money and a corresponding reduction in value. - 4.
 Physical site restrictions.
 The demand for a service may be such that expansion is desired.
 However, due to zoning or physical restrictions, this may not be possible on the existing site.
-Anything from the unfulfilled need for more parking spaces to a desired building expansion may cause this form of external depreciation. - 5.
-A decline in general economic conditions.
-A recession can cause a substantial and longterm fall in the demand for an aerospace manufacturing product.
-This may result in creating oversupply situations for aerospace manufacturing operations and a corresponding drop in demand and value for the properties used for production. - 6.
-Changes in competition.
-Aerospace manufacturing plants can be affected by changes in competition from other countries which makes the property being valued less attractive (or more attractive) and, therefore, less (or more) valuable. - 7.
+Anything from the unfulfilled need for more parking spaces to a desired building expansion may cause this form of external depreciation.

+- 5. A decline in general economic conditions.
+A recession can cause a drastic and longterm fall in the demand for a chemical industry product.
+This may result in creating oversupply situations for chemical manufacturing operations and a corresponding drop in demand and value for the properties used for production. - 6.
 Changes in the availability of services.
 Municipal restrictions on waste disposal, the closing of a rail spur line, and other similar changes in services can cause a decline in value due to this type of external obsolescence factor.

-In the case of more specialized properties such as aerospace manufacturing plants, it may be necessary to undertake a review of information obtained from the property owner and the industry which will help to:
+In the case of more specialized properties such as chemical manufacturing plants, it may be necessary to undertake a review of information obtained from the property owner and the industry which will help to:

-• Determine past, current and expected production levels.

-- Establish capacity utilization. - Research the industry, establish the profitability of the industry.
+- Determine past, current and expected production levels. - Establish capacity utilization. - Research the industry, establish the profitability of the industry.

 More detailed factors to consider in this connection are shown in Part 2 of this Methodology Guide.
-Many of these factors will be included in MPAC's Market Valuation Report which forms part of the Level 2 Disclosure.
+Many of these factors will be included in MPAC's Market Valuation Report which forms part of MPAC's Level 2 Disclosure.

 If it is necessary to seek this type of information, assistance from the property owner or operations manager is helpful.

 Other resources include: